 Both platforms also offer podcasts, though it seems like Spotify is taking this area a little more seriously, having spent over $200 million to acquire two podcast production companies in 2019 and signing a deal in 2020 believed to be worth around $100 million to exclusively distribute Joe Rogan's podcast - though this may have backfired somewhat.

-If you subscribe to Spotify Premium, you can choose between three sound quality levels: normal, high and extreme.
+If you subscribe to Spotify Premium, you can choose between three sound quality levels: normal, high, and extreme.
 When using the mobile and desktop apps, Spotify uses Ogg Vorbis.
-This was a semi-popular format a decade ago, and Spotify continues to use it because it's open source.
-Spotify doesn't have to pay a license fee for it.
+This was a semi-popular format a decade ago, and Spotify continues to use it because it's open-source so Spotify doesn't have to pay a license fee for it.

-At Standard setting, music streams at 96kbps, which sounds a lot better than MP3 at 129kbps.
-Switch up to the high quality setting and the bitrate bumps up to 160kbps.
+At Standard setting, music streams at 96kbps, while switching up to the high-quality setting bumps the bitrate up to 160kbps.
 The extreme setting uses 320kbps, which is perceptually close to lossless.
-Spotify doesn't offer any lossless or Hi-Res streaming, which is one reason why audiophiles might want to consider another service.
+Spotify doesn't yet offer any lossless or Hi-Res streaming, which is one reason why audiophiles might want to consider another service.

 If you’re dead-set on the best possible audio quality, then Tidal is your best bet.
 For that, you’ll need a Tidal HiFi subscription, which allows you to stream lossless 16-bit FLAC and ALAC audio – though there are also thousands of TIDAL Masters files that stream at 24-bit.